Hassannawazish/conan_testing/README.md

     $ conan search pugixml/1.11@user/testing -r=artifactory                  (After this conan have only uploaded the package recipe for pugixml)
     $ conan upload "pugixml*" -r artifactory --all --confirm
     $ conan search "*" -r=artifactory

+    By using these commands you will generate the package and upload is to repository and check the remote existance by searching commands as provided above.

+## Consumption of Conan Package